HashimThePassionate/computer-networking-for-everyone/02_application_layer/10_web_and_http/readme.md

 1. **WWW-Authenticate**
    - **Meaning:** Used with `401 Unauthorized` responses to indicate the **authentication scheme** (e.g., Basic, Bearer).
    - **Example:** `WWW-Authenticate: Basic realm="Access to the staging site"`
-   - **Emoji Insight:** The server saying, “Who are you?
+   - **Under the hood** The server saying, “Who are you?
 Please authenticate!” 🏷️🔐

 2. **Proxy-Authenticate**
    - **Meaning:** Similar to `WWW-Authenticate` but for **proxy servers**, used with `407 Proxy Authentication Required`.
    - **Example:** `Proxy-Authenticate: Basic realm="Proxy Access"`
-   - **Emoji Insight:** A challenge from a gatekeeper before you can proceed! 🚧🛂
+   - **Under the hood** A challenge from a gatekeeper before you can proceed! 🚧🛂

 3. **Set-Cookie**
    - **Meaning:** Instructs the client to **store a cookie** for future requests (session IDs, preferences, etc.).
    - **Example:** `Set-Cookie: sessionId=abc123; Path=/; HttpOnly`
-   - **Emoji Insight:** “I’m giving you a token—bring it back next time!” 🍪🤝
+   - **Under the hood** “I’m giving you a token—bring it back next time!” 🍪🤝

 ---